tushargoyl123/Coding-Practice/README.md

 Contributions are welcome!
 If you have additional DSA problems or solutions you'd like to share, feel free to fork the repository and submit a pull request.
 Please ensure your code follows the repository's structure and guidelines.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the tushargoyl123.
 See the LICENSE file for more details.

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out: